 This page may contain affiliate links, meaning at no additional cost to you, Get Healthy U may receive a commission if you click through and make a purchase.

-Whether you are trying to lose weight, build muscle or just eat a better balanced diet, protein is part of the equation.
+Whether you are trying to lose weight, build muscle or just eat a more balanced diet, protein is part of the equation.
 But do you really need to supplement with protein powder and if so, which protein powder is right for you?
-Let’s discuss below.
+From vegan protein powders to whey protein, let’s discuss the options below.

 It’s also worth mentioning that no matter what protein option you choose, if you’re using it for post-workout recovery, the recommendation is to take it within 45 minutes to 2 hours after your workout for best results.

 Whey protein powder is a fast-absorbing source of protein derived from milk to support lean muscle.
 Whey protein is a complete protein containing all of the essential amino acids and is very low in cholesterol and fat, relative to other protein sources.
 It has the reputation as being the best post-workout choice and in fact, studies have shown that your body absorbs and uses whey protein more effectively than other protein sources due to a higher concentration of the BCAA amino acids: leucine, isoleucine and valine.
 Leucine in particular is beneficial when it comes to muscle recovery.
 Another bonus?
 Whey protein curbs hunger and keeps your cravings at bay.
 Whey protein powder is my #1 choice for supplementing since I usually ingest it for breakfast or after a tough workout.